wso2/docs-is/en/docs/guides/identity-lifecycles/outbound-provisioning-with-salesforce.md

     ![consumer-secret](../../../assets/img/guides/connected-app-screen.png)

-6. Add your connected app to the profile you are going to use.
+6.  <a name="step6"></a>Add your connected app to the profile you are going to use.
 This is necessary as this profile is used when you add users in to Salesforce from the Identity Server.